DonovanMods/donovan-7d2d-modlets/README.md

 # Donovan's 7 Days to Die Modlets

+**A20 UPDATE!** All modlets have been updated to work in A20!
+Enjoy!

 This is a collection of modlets I've made in order to enhance the "fun factor" of 7 Days to Die and most of them I would considered "Quality of Life" changes, but, of course, you're free to define them however you wish.

 The modlets are all intended to be used a la carte, so you can freely mix and match the ones _you_ think will make your game more enjoyable.
 Any exceptions are noted in the descriptions below (some conflict with each other because they alter the same things in different ways).